Overview

 Norfolk Safeguarding Children Partnership (NSCP)

 There are three statutory safeguarding partners: Local Authority, Police and Clinical Commissioning Group.
 The three safeguarding partners should agree on ways to co-ordinate their safeguarding services; act as a strategic leadership group in supporting and engaging others; and implement local and national learning including from serious child safeguarding incidents.
-Read more about NSCP here.
+Read more about NSCP.

 Final word

-Key terminology
+Key Terminology

 Safeguarding is the policies and practices in place to keep children safe whereas child protection encompasses the practices that are there to protect children who are suffering from or are likely to suffer significant harm.